his-excellency-jumo/SCAMP-Cohort3-Technical-assessment/beginner/java.md

 ## Submission:

-- Push your solution to the github repo created
+- Push your solution to the github repository created

 - submit the URL on the application form here: https://bit.ly/SCA-mentee-C3